alexakearns/CV/README.md

 ## Communication and Collaboration

-Communication is an integral part of face to face sales

-Communication comes in so many different formats, and through my professional life, identifying and understanding how different people like to be communicated with has allowed me to understand more about my strengths.
-One of the most valuable communication skills I have found is the ability to listen and really understand through careful and intentional questioning and (confirming) I have understood.
-This allowed future communication to be both relevant to my customer/colleagues needs and allowed me to be able to (tailor/shape/ my messaging blah)
+Working in sales has allowed me to understand about the different forms of communication and the importance of understanding how they impact people.

 ## Agility

-Able to adapt and change in new roles with new information
+I am able to adapt and change in new roles with new information.
+During each group project we took on different roles within the team allowing for new leadership each day.
+On a number of occasions I stepped up into the leadership role on the day due to others being able to do their planned day.

-Enjoy learning new skills, ways of working
+Learning new skills and ways of working is something I am able to do quickly and efficiently.
-Not fixed in having to do things in a fixed way

-## Strategic and Commercial Awareness

-Ability to see the big picture
-Return on investment (get the most out of time)

 ## Customer Focused

 I have previously had my biggest success keeping the customer at the center of my work.
 Whilst having my own objectives and targets, by ensuring I fully understood the needs of the customer and confirming that we are on the same page throughout a project meant we both gained as much as we could from working together.

-## Problem solving
+During my time at Makers, for projects we received specification to work to.
+I regularly received feedback from my peers that I ensured we kept these in mind throughout.

 # Education